Jagatees/SIT-Timetable-Covert-To-CSV/README.md

 Just click the button in the sequence you see on the GUI under method 2 and then move on to step 4

-## Step 9: OPEN ME Folder All your CSV is inside there
+## Step 9: A new folder will appear in the folder call "OPEN ME" all your csv file will be in there to upload to google calender manually

 # Contact Me